Council Election Process in Regulatory Colleges

 While there are numerous elections your college may conduct during a year, the most important one is for your council.
 The council runs the college and determines the direction it is heading.
 It consists of both public members, who are unelected and appointed by a minister, and elected officials.
 The length of terms depend on the college, but three years is the average.

 Depending on the college, the council may also be known as the board of directors.
-However, for the purposes of this page the term ‘council’ will be used.Request a quote >
+However, for the purposes of this page the term ‘council’ will be used.Start now >

 The Election Process

 - Determine what positions are open for election

 Colleges hold their elections in different manners.
 In Ontario, for example, members who run for the board represent a district, and only members from that district may vote for them.
 However, only some districts may have available positions depending on the year.
 Though it may seem obvious, the first step is to make clear which position is up for election.
 Maybe all positions on the council are open, or maybe only a few.

 - Deciding who is eligible to vote and nominate themselves

 Now that you know which positions are open, you need to figure out who is eligible to become a candidate and who is eligible to vote.
 The easiest way to do this is to keep an up to date electoral roll with all your members’ contact details.
 You must always ensure that the roll is up to date, which means ensuring that new members are included and former members have been removed.
 Also, ensure that all members on the roll are in good standing with the college – most colleges have bylaws that would prohibit someone who owes money from running, for example.
 Some colleges may also require that nominees are endorsed by a certain number of their peers.